jahnavib26/jahnavib26/README.md

 My focus is the **infrastructure layer around large language models** — the pipelines, agents, and systems that turn experimentation into something reliable and real.

-📍 Open to relocation · Targeting AI Engineer, ML Engineer & Founding Engineer roles in San Francisco
+📍 Open to relocation · Targeting AI Engineer, ML Engineer & Founding Engineer roles

 ---